If you’ve ever been on a cruise ship, you may have wondered what the big white ball shapes are that you’ll find on the top of a lot of cruise ships.

 Radomes Provide Protection From The Weather

-Radomes are used by cruise lines for multiple reasons, one of the most important being that they provide a weatherproof enclosure for any radar equipment.
+Radomes are used by cruise lines for multiple reasons, one of the most important being to protect equipment for the weather.

-Due to their location on the top deck of the ship, the equipment has to withstand rain, wind and any other bad weather elements such as sleet or hail.
+- Due to their location on the top deck of the ship, the equipment has to withstand rain, wind and any other bad weather elements such as sleet or hail.

-Ice is particularly troublesome for any equipment and on some cruise routes, the cruise ship may experience snow and ice build-up.
-If the equipment housed within the dome was to get icy, this could cause big problems for the cruise line.
+- Ice is particularly troublesome for any equipment and on some cruise routes, the cruise ship may experience snow and ice build-up.

 Radomes Hide Radar Equipment

-It’s unlikely that guests taking a cruise would appreciate looking at the radar equipment of a ship or having this in their photos.
+- It’s unlikely that guests taking a cruise would appreciate looking at the radar equipment of a ship or having this in their photos.

-The white round shapes of the Radomes are inconspicuous and unlikely to be noticed by the majority of cruisers.
-Even if you’ve cruised multiple times it’s unlikely that you’ve ever noticed the Radomes.
+- The white round shapes of the Radomes are inconspicuous and unlikely to be noticed by most cruisers.

 Radomes Protect Passengers

-Having the radar equipment inside the Radome provides protection for the passengers of the ship.
-Some parts of radars rotate and keeping these hidden away in the Radome reduces the risk of any accidents.
+- Some parts of radars rotate, and keeping these hidden away in the Radome reduces the risk of any accidents.

-Guests really shouldn’t be climbing on the radar equipment on the top of the cruise ship but people often do silly things.
+- Guests really shouldn’t be climbing on the radar equipment on the top of the cruise ship, but people often do silly things.

 What Are Cruise Ship Radomes Made From?

-Radomes on cruise ships are constructed with materials that very minimally reduces the electromagnetic signal transmitted or received by the antenna.
-The Radome casing is effectively almost transparent to the radio waves that pass through it.
+Radomes on cruise ships are constructed with materials that very minimally reduce the electromagnetic signal transmitted or received by the antenna.

 Radomes are usually made by independent contractors, they work to certain standards but the equipment inside the Radome may change over time and the Radome is designed to allow this.